Fifty Three Matrix Factorizations: A systematic approach: Matrix factorizations of symplectic matrices

 \end{theorem}

-This is exactly Theorem \ref{thm:F12real} ($\fact{12}$ real), with the symplectic structure for all matrices.
-(In $\fact{12}$, we can select the subgroup $A= \{\text{All } \stwotwo{Ch}{iSh}{-iSh}{Ch}\}$ which is the same $A$ in Theorem \ref{thm:F17complex}.)
-Similar to Corollary \ref{cor:F12real}, the decoupling of real and imaginary parts of a Hermitian positive definite symplectic matrix is the left folding of the above theorem.
+This is in fact Theorem \ref{thm:F12real} ($\fact{12}$ real) with the additional symplectic structure.
+(In $\fact{12}$, an alternative selection of the maximal abelian subgroup $A= \{\text{All } \stwotwo{\,\,\,Ch}{iSh}{-iSh}{Ch}\}$ is equivalent to the subgroup $A$ in Theorem \ref{thm:F17complex}.)
+Similar to Corollary \ref{cor:F12real}, the left folding of Theorem \ref{thm:F17complex} is the decoupling of real and imaginary parts of a Hermitian positive definite symplectic matrix.

-\begin{corollary} Any $2n\times 2n$ Hermitian positive definite symplectic matrix $A$ is congruent to a tridiagonal matrix of the form $\stwotwo{Ch}{iSh}{-iSh}{Ch}$ where $Ch, Sh$ are $n\times n$ $\cosh, \sinh$ diagonal matrices.
+\begin{corollary} Any $2n\times 2n$ Hermitian positive definite symplectic matrix $A$ is congruent to a tridiagonal matrix of the form $\stwotwo{\,\,\,Ch}{iSh}{-iSh}{Ch}$ where $Ch, Sh$ are $n\times n$ $\cosh, \sinh$ diagonal matrices.
 The congruence transformation is done by a $2n\times 2n$ real symplectic matrix. \end{corollary}